CheopsForTheEdge/cheops/README.md

 [CONSISTENCY.md](CONSISTENCY.md).
 We will only discuss the implementation details here.
 As explained in that document, it is necessary for Cheops to know how multiple requests will interoperate.
-This means that the operator must define relationships between operations: this is defined in a Relationship Matrix inside the ResourceConfig file.
+This means that the operator must define resolutions between operations: this is defined in a Resolution Matrix inside the ResourceConfig file.

 The ResourceConfig can be sent on each push of a new operation, but right now